-I accept the Landlord's unchallenged evidence that the first payment for the Work was incurred in 2021 and the final payment was incurred in 2022.
-Both of these dates are within 18 months of the Landlord making this application.
+I accept the Landlord's unchallenged evidence that the first payment for the Work was incurred in September 2021 and the final payment was incurred in September 2022.
+Both of these dates are within 18 months of the Landlord making this application on November 15, 2022.